 Early print volumes of some of the sales indexes that are now part of the Provenance Index databases.

+A key part of the project to remodel the Getty Provenance Index is the transformation of our datasets into Linked Open Data (LOD).
 Transforming to LOD will allow our data to be more easily discovered on the web and more easily linked to data sets at other institutions.
 But this transformation to LOD required us to standardize many of our data elements that had previously been left to be understood in the context of the surrounding data.

 As a database editor for the Provenance Index, I focus on data from the sales projects, which is the largest group of records in the Index.
 In this post I’ll describe some of the thorny data-standardization issues involved in the move to LOD through the lens of a single group of fields—ones that presented interesting challenges.

-Spider web graphic image for the Getty Provenance Index
+Getty Provenance Index

 A Brief History of the Sales Projects

 If you’re not familiar with the Getty Provenance Index, here’s a bit of history.
 Founded in the early 1980s by Burton Fredericksen, the first curator of paintings for the Getty Museum, the Provenance Index has grown over the past 30-plus years into a collection of online databases with 1.7 million records.
-Database records represent art objects drawn from archival source documents such as auction catalogs, inventories, and dealer stock books, ranging from the 17th to the 20th centuries.
+Database records represent art objects drawn from archival source documents such as auction catalogs, inventories, and dealer stock books, ranging from the seventeenth to the twentieth centuries.
 This data can be used to trace the ownership of works of art and to examine patterns in collecting and art markets in Europe and the US.

 These sales can all be searched together online, but they were originally developed as individual projects over four decades, with the first projects produced as print publications.
 One of our challenges has been to make sure that all of these individual datasets work together and adapt to changing formats and technology.
 This challenge has continued into the current remodel project.
 Below you can see examples of how our data looked in our early print volumes compared to our current web-based platform.